Simulation of quantum computation with magic states via Jordan-Wigner transformations: Introduction

 Gross' discrete Wigner function~\cite{Gross2006,Gross2008}---a quasiprobability representation for systems of odd-dimensional qudits---has been particularly useful in describing quantum computations in the magic state model.
 In fact, Veitch et al.~\cite{VeitchEmerson2012} showed that negativity in this representation is a necessary condition for a quantum computational advantage over classical computation.
 This result is obtained by defining an efficient classical simulation algorithm for magic state quantum computations that applies whenever the input state of the quantum circuit has a nonnegative representation.
 In the last decade, many other quasiprobability representations have been defined which also exhibit this property~\cite{DelfosseRaussendorf2015,PashayanBartlett2015,HowardCampbell2017,KociaLove2017,RallKretschmer2019,RaussendorfZurel2020,SeddonCampbell2021}.

 This viewpoint relating negativity and quantum computational advantage was disrupted in Refs.~\cite{ZurelRaussendorf2020,ZurelHeimendahl2021} where a fully probabilistic model describing universal quantum computation was defined.
-In this model, all quantum states are represented by a probability distribution over a finite set of hidden states and all computational dynamics are represented by stochastic state update rules---no negative probabilities are required.
+In this model, all quantum states are represented by a probability distribution over a finite set of hidden states, and all computational dynamics are represented by stochastic state update rules---no negative quasiprobabilities are required.
 However, this circumvention of negativity comes at a cost: it can no longer be guaranteed that the update rules are efficiently computable classically.
 Thus, although this model yields a classical simulation algorithm for universal quantum computation, the simulation is likely inefficient in general (as would be expected for any classical simulation of universal quantum computation).

-The ultimate question for these classical simulation methods based quasiprobability representations is: \emph{Where runs the line between efficient and inefficient classical simulation, and which physical or mathematical property determines it?} For qubits, so far it is known that this dividing line lies somewhere between the quantum computations covered by the so-called CNC construction~\cite{RaussendorfZurel2020}, and the universal quantum computations described by the $\Lambda$ polytopes~\cite{ZurelRaussendorf2020} (see Fig.~\ref{Figure:LambdaHierarchyCartoon}).
+The ultimate question for these classical simulation methods based on quasiprobability representations is: \emph{Where runs the line between efficient and inefficient classical simulation, and which physical or mathematical property determines it?} For qubits, so far it is known that this dividing line lies somewhere between the quantum computations covered by the so-called CNC (closed and noncontextual) construction~\cite{RaussendorfZurel2020}, and the universal quantum computations described by the $\Lambda$ polytopes~\cite{ZurelRaussendorf2020} (see Fig.~\ref{Figure:LambdaHierarchyCartoon}).

 In this work, we enlarge the known region of efficient classical simulability inside the $\Lambda$-polytopes.
 Specifically, we define a new quasiprobability representation intermediate between those of the CNC construction and the $\Lambda$-polytopes.
-This model has efficiently computable update rules, and it yields an efficient classical simulation algorithm for quantum comptutations on the subset of input states that are positively represented.
-It includes the CNC construction, and previous methods such as those based on quasimixtures of stabilizer states~\cite{HowardCampbell2017}.
-Thus, we effectively push out the boundary of quantum computations which can be efficiently simulated classically.
+This model has efficiently computable state update rules under the dynamics of quantum computation, and it yields an efficient classical simulation algorithm for quantum computations on the subset of input states that are positively represented.
+It subsumes the CNC construction and previous methods such as those based on quasimixtures of stabilizer states~\cite{HowardCampbell2017}.
+Thus, we effectively push out the boundary of quantum computations that can be efficiently simulated classically.